vivalite/BacteriaClassificationPractice/README.md

 # BacteriaClassificationPractice
-Training bacteria classifier with EfficientNet, InceptionV3, Xception and ResNet50
+Training bacteria classifier on EfficientNet, InceptionV3, Xception and ResNet50